-Dr. Vanderbilt is the Director of the Developmental-Behavioral Pediatrics (DBP) Section at Children’s Hospital Los Angeles (CHLA) and a Professor of Clinical Pediatrics (Educational Scholar) at Keck School of Medicine and Occupational Science/Occupational Therapy at University of Southern California USC.
+Dr. Vanderbilt is the Division Chief, Developmental-Behavioral Pediatrics (DBP) at Children’s Hospital Los Angeles (CHLA) and a Professor of Clinical Pediatrics (Educational Scholar) at Keck School of Medicine and Occupational Science/Occupational Therapy at University of Southern California (USC).
 He completed his medical school at the University of Tennessee, residency at UCLA, and DBP fellowship and a 2 year faculty appointment at Boston University.

-At USC and CHLA, he attained a KL2 Mentored Career Development Award to study the outcomes of High-Risk Infants (HRI) and has contributed to over 75 manuscripts, policy statements, editorials, and chapters.
-He also obtained several federal MCHB training grants for the California Leadership Education in Neurodevelopmental Disabilities and DBP training programs and been a Co-I on several NIH grants.
-As ACGME DBP fellowship director, he has graduated 11 DBP fellows and is partnering across the pediatric residency programs of the Los Angeles basin at Los Angeles County + USC, UCI-CHOC, Kaiser, and UCLA for DBP training.
-As the medical director of the Newborn Follow-up clinic at CHLA, he has led the effort to bring an interdisciplinary team of nutrition, nursing, occupational and physical therapy, psychology, and social work staff together to enhance the parent-infant relationship of NICU gradutates.
+At USC and CHLA, he attained a KL2 Mentored Career Development Award to study the outcomes of High-Risk Infants (HRI) and has contributed to over 90 manuscripts, policy statements, editorials, and chapters.
+He also obtained several federal MCHB training grants for the California Leadership Education in Neurodevelopmental Disabilities and DBP training programs and been a Co-I on over 5 NIH grants.
+He co-leads the Saban Institute's Best Starts to Life strategic priority.
+He is a site PI for the Developmental-Behavioral Pediatrics Research Network (DBPnet), which is the only national professional society devoted exclusively to DBP disorders and has published on Autism and ADHD with a recent study in JAMA.
+As ACGME DBP fellowship director, he has graduated 13 DBP fellows and is partnering across the pediatric residency programs of the Los Angeles basin at Los Angeles County + USC, UCI-CHOC, Kaiser, and UCLA for DBP training.
+As the medical director of the Newborn Follow-up clinic at CHLA, he has led the effort to bring an interdisciplinary team of nutrition, nursing, occupational and physical therapy, psychology, and social work staff together to enhance the parent-infant relationship of NICU graduates.

-He is an Associate Director of the USC University Center for Excellence in Developmental Disabilities for his work on the CA-LEND program.
-Dr. Vanderbilt serves as a member of the subboard for DBP with the American Board of Pediatrics.
-He is an executive committee member for the Council on Early Childhood with the AAP and permanent member of the NICHD Biobehavioral and Behavioral Sciences (CHHD-H) Study Section.
+Dr. Vanderbilt was an executive committee member for the Council on Early Childhood with the AAP.
+He serves as a member of the subboard for DBP with the American Board of Pediatrics and permanent member of the NICHD Biobehavioral and Behavioral Sciences (CHHD-H) Study Section.
+He is the Pediatric Academic Society liaison for the Society for Developmental-Behavioral Pediatrics and on the leadership team for the Health Equity Node of DBPNet.
 He holds active membership in the American Pediatric Society and Society for Pediatric Research.

 High Risk Infant Follow-up; Behavioral Health; Autism; ADHD; Learning Problems